-This easy Miso Meat Sauce (Niku Miso) is a great side dish to go with steamed rice, noodles, or lettuce wrap!
-As a bonus, it’s meal prep friendly!
+This easy Miso Meat Sauce (Niku Miso) is a tasty, savory-sweet side dish of ground meat seasoned with fermented soybean paste, mirin, and aromatics.
+Try it on steamed rice and noodles or in a lettuce wrap.
+As a bonus, it‘s meal-prep friendly!

 Since I love steamed rice, I always look for tasty small side dishes that can round up the meal.
 We call these small dishes “Gohan no Okazu” (ご飯のおかず), meaning a side dish to accompany rice.
 They bring substance and so much more satisfaction to a plain bowl of rice.
 A delicious example is this humble yet versatile Miso Meat Sauce (Niku Miso 肉味噌).